danielbodnar/awesome-stars/README.md

 ## compiler

+- [grain-lang/grain](https://github.com/grain-lang/grain) - The Grain compiler toolchain and CLI.
+Home of the modern web staple. 🌾
+- [compiler-explorer/compiler-explorer](https://github.com/compiler-explorer/compiler-explorer) - Run compilers interactively from your web browser and interact with the assembly
 - [tetratelabs/wazero](https://github.com/tetratelabs/wazero) - wazero: the zero dependency WebAssembly runtime for Go developers
 - [thedodd/trunk](https://github.com/thedodd/trunk) - Build, bundle & ship your Rust WASM application to the web.
 - [web-infra-dev/oxc](https://github.com/web-infra-dev/oxc) - ⚓ A suite of high-performance tools for JavaScript and TypeScript written in Rust.